tehilare111/dna-check/README.md

  $ pip install django-cors-headers
  ```
  ### run server:
- _(mainly used on first setup or after changes on db structure: new tables, new fields, etc.. ):_
+ _mainly used on first setup or after changes on db structure: new tables, new fields, etc:_
  ```
  $ python manage.py makemigrations
  $ python manage.py migrate